HMRC Tax Receipts 2024-25 – A quick summary

 Income Tax and NICs: Growth Despite Rate Cuts

-Receipts from Income Tax (£302.8 Billion) and National Insurance contributions (£172.5 Billion) rose to £475.3 billion from £454.4 billion the year prior.
+Receipts from Income Tax (£302.8 billion) and National Insurance contributions (£172.5 billion) rose to £475.3 billion from £454.4 billion the year prior.
 This growth came even as employee NICs were cut from 10% to 8%, showing the strength of wage growth and the impact of frozen thresholds pushing more taxpayers into higher bands.
 But with take-home pay squeezed, questions remain about how long this momentum can last.

 Capital Gains Tax: Declining Despite Sharp Reduction in Annual Exempt Amount

 Receipts from Capital Gains Tax has been declining since the high of 2022-23 when £16.9 billion was collected by HMRC through 2023-24 when £14.5 billion was raised, to the current 2024-25 tax year when only £13.7 billion was raised.
-Whilst many investors and individuals realised gains before the sharp reductions were announced on 2022-23, a cooling property and investment market – driven by higher interest rates, lower housing transaction Volumes and more cautious equity markets most likely contributed to a weaker realisation of gains.
+Whilst many investors and individuals realised gains before the sharp reductions were announced on 2022-23, a cooling property and investment market – driven by higher interest rates, lower housing transaction volumes and more cautious equity markets most likely contributed to a weaker realisation of gains.

 Corporation Tax: Record Highs, But Clouds on the Horizon